marcobaldo/Xamarin-CircularImageView/README.md

 Xamarin-CircularImageView
 =========================

-This is a Xamarin.Android-compatible port of CircularImageView by Pkmmte See the original project here https://github.com/Pkmmte/CircularImageView
+This is a Xamarin.Android-compatible port of CircularImageView by Pkmmte.

+See the original project here https://github.com/Pkmmte/CircularImageView